vrslev/stompman/README.md

 - If multiple servers were provided, stompman will attempt to connect to each one simultaneously and will use the first that succeeds.
 If all servers fail to connect, an `stompman.FailedAllConnectAttemptsError` will be raised.
 In normal situation it doesn't need to be handled: tune retry and timeout parameters in `stompman.Client()` to your needs.

-- When connection is lost, stompman will handle it automatically. `stompman.FailedAllConnectAttemptsError` will be raised if all connection attempts fail. `stompman.RepeatedConnectionLostError` or `stompman.ConnectionLostDuringOperationError` will be raised if connection succeeds but operation (like sending a frame) leads to connection getting lost.
+- When connection is lost, stompman will attempt to handle it automatically. `stompman.FailedAllConnectAttemptsError` will be raised if all connection attempts fail. `stompman.FailedAllWriteAttemptsError` will be raised if connection succeeds but sending a frame or heartbeat lead to losing connection.

 ### ...and caveats